MicrosoftDocs/dynamics-365-intelligent-order-management/topics/ifo-arch.md

 Azure Maps is a highly available global service and follows data residency practices for Azure.

 Intelligent Fulfillment Optimization also uses an inventory visibility service provider to determine on-hand inventory for different products at different fulfillment sources.
-You can enable this feature by configuring **use real inventory** on the fulfillment strategy and on each specific fulfillment source where inventory must be looked up.
+You should specifcy the inventory source as a prerequsite in each specific fulfillment source where inventory must be looked up.

 ## Additional resources